Shreyas-Patil-01/PromQL/README.md

 2. Load the fine-tuned model.
 3. Input a natural language query.
 4. Receive the corresponding PromQL query as output.
+5. Access through its endpoint by requesting the model.

 ### Installation
 Clone this repository and install the required dependencies: